glideroggan/ski/readme.md

 Can also increase their speed by pressing down

 # BUGS
+- We should fix Obstacle interface, it should be a class or not exists at all, it could be an interface instead and each creation of an actual obstacle, could be the tree, snowman or rock, could be sharing the logic....
+  Take a look at entityManager.ts:293
 - UI Text is blurry
 - wrong color of jacket on skier 2
 - wrong color on hat and jacket on skier 3

 # TODO
+- switch to use shaders and webGL
 - fix the little face in the corner that can react to things happening in the game
   - need to generate the faces
     - idle